ale4710/kpdtaiko/readme.md

 there will be bugs, because i did not test it a lot.

 ## controls
-i made like a taiko drum thingy.
+i made it like a taiko drum thingy.

 `4` and `6` are don. `1` and `3` are kat.